dwave-examples/tour-planning/README.md

     for cycling is not zero.
 * **Constraint 1: Single Mode of Locomotion Per Leg**

-    to ensure a single mode of locomotion is selected for each leg, the sum of the binary variables representing each leg must equal one (a ["one-hot" constraint](https://docs.dwavesys.com/docs/latest/handbook_reformulating.html)).
+    To ensure a single mode of locomotion is selected for each leg, the sum of the binary variables representing each leg must equal one (a ["one-hot" constraint](https://docs.dwavesys.com/docs/latest/handbook_reformulating.html)).
 This is a hard constraint.
 * **Constraint 2: Cost**

-    to discourage or prevent the tour's cost from exceeding your configured value, the CQM sets a constraint that the total cost over all legs is less or equal to the desired cost.
+    To discourage or prevent the tour's cost from exceeding your configured value, the CQM sets a constraint that the total cost over all legs is less or equal to the desired cost.
 It does this in a summation over leg length multiplied by the cost value of each mode of locomotion and